zumasys/docs/site/jbase/porting/migration-station/data-conversion/migration-to-jbase-preparing-jbase-on-linux/README.md

 ### SELinux

-SELinux is a additional security layer that protects your system<br>from attacks.
-It is recommended that SELinux be turned off or put into<br>Permissive mode while doing your conversion.
-Permissive mode will make SELinux<br>generate errors in your Logs where it would have stopped programs/services.
-It<br>is recommended you have an understanding of Linux administration with SELinux<br>before setting it to Active mode.
+SELinux is a additional security layer that protects your system from attacks.
+It is recommended that SELinux be turned off or put into Permissive mode while doing your conversion.
+Permissive mode will make SELinux generate errors in your Logs where it would have stopped programs/services.
+It is recommended you have an understanding of Linux administration with SELinux before setting it to Active mode.

 ### Update CentOS/RedHat